 3 Day trek to Wagagai Peak @ 4,321m

-Day 1 is a 7.1km walk with an altitude gain from Elgon Trekkers Base Camp above Bugiboni at 1,720m to Hunwick’s Camp at 2,882m giving an altitude gain of 1,162 metres
+Day 1 is a 14.4km walk with an altitude gain from Elgon Trekkers Base Camp above Bugiboni at 1,720m to Mude Camp at 3,472m giving an altitude gain of 1,720 metres

-The trek starts at Elgon Trekkers Base Camp with a steady climb through coffee plantations, maize, potatoes and onions past Lusag Kigoma Primary School.
+The trek starts at Elgon Trekkers Base Camp with a steady climb through coffee plantations, maize, potatoes and onions.

 Note in line with UIAA health & safety recommendations we do not recommend 3 Day treks to Wagagai Peak as your body needs to acclimatise to reduce the risk of headaches and possibility of High Altitude Sickness and High Altitude Pulmonary Edema, however we are forced to accept to set aside international health and safety recommendations so as to be able to compete with UWA on other trails where they have been hiking to Wagagai Peak in 3 days for many years but where more that half of trekkers do experience headaches and sometimes vomiting due to ascending too fast and not acclimatizing.
 However this is your choice.